Acacia semicircinalis: Taxonomy

 The species was first formally described by the botanists Joseph Maiden and William Blakely in 1927 as part of the work Descriptions of fifty new species and six varieties of western and northern Australian Acacias, and notes on four other species as published in the Journal of the Royal Society of Western Australia.
 It was reclassified as Racosperma semicircinale by Leslie Pedley in 2003 then returned to genus Acacia in 2005.

 Distribution

 It is native to a small area in the Wheatbelt region of Western Australia where it is commonly situated on hillslopes growing in gravelly lateritic soils.
 It has a very limited range in the Wongan Hills area where it is thought to be an opportunist in disturbed areas that is long living.
-It is usually found as a part of Mallee and Acacia shrubland communities that is often found with Allocasuarina campestris, Petrophile shuttleworthiana, Eucalyptus longicornis, Acacia acanthoclada, Acacia lasiocarpa and Acacia pulchella.
+It is usually found as a part of Mallee and acacia shrubland communities, and often found with Allocasuarina campestris, Petrophile shuttleworthiana, Eucalyptus longicornis, Acacia acanthoclada, Acacia lasiocarpa and Acacia pulchella.
 In 2006 there was an estimated 10,400 mature individual plants situated within fifteen separate populations found over an area of approximately 60 km2.